Like it or not, mental illness sometimes wins.Tweet

-Since the beginning of September, I have been participating in a coping skills group.
-The whole goal of this education style process is to arm you with tools to help guide you through the things that trigger your emotions, anger, sadness etc. The main theme of the group is centred around mindfulness.
+Since the beginning of September, I have been participating in a coping-skills group.
+The whole goal?
+To arm you with tools to help guide you through the things that trigger you.
+Emotions like anger, sadness and so on.
+The main theme of the group is centred around mindfulness.

-having been charged with the task of mitigating the tragic consequences of high-speed accidents, I’ve grown to hate speeding, it evokes such intense anger deep within that I struggle to keep my hand off the horn.
-I try to let it go but all I can think of is that someone is going to put me into a situation where I am going to be forced to render assistance to an irresponsible speeder trying to shave mere seconds off their journey.
+Having been a firefighter and charged with the task of mitigating the tragic consequences of high-speed accidents, I’ve grown to hate speeding.
+More than that, I loathe it; it evokes such intense anger deep within, I struggle to keep my hand off the horn.
+I try to let it go but all I can think of about is how they are going to put me into a situation – one where I am going to be forced to render assistance.
+And all because some irresponsible speeder wants to shed seconds off their journey.

-My mind in first responder mode, sends me down the rabbit hole of PTSD’s chaos, reliving some of the most tragic accident scenes I’ve been part of.
+My mind in first responder mode sends me down the rabbit-hole of PTSD’s chaos.
+As a result, I relive some of the most tragic accident scenes I’ve been part of.

 If you are struggling please go here: Crisis Services Canada